Do Go On - 396 - Rosemary Brown: A Musical Seance

 Put it on the shelf.

-So, it's not ideal to live above a dance hall Probably not
+So it's not ideal to live above a dance hall in terms of the noise you think.

-And they're downstairs going, come on, we're trying to sleep down here
+And then she's practicing upstairs and they're downstairs going, come on, come on, we're trying to sleep.

 And you're probably thinking this is going to be about a dance prodigy.